franckvalot/opencell-website-test/content/_index.md

     Our agile monetization platform provides everything you need to turn your recurring revenue business into a success.
-  title: Recurring business need the right software
+  title: Recurring business need the right software.
 separator2:
   description: Our platform
   number: '02'